Parrot intelligence – proofs with videos

 The parrot knows the combinations by heart.
 However for security they are always shown to him before the test.

-The video shows how the greenwing macaw Ruby proves its capacity in a challenge against the French singer Eve Angeli.
+The three sequences show how greenwing macaw Ruby proves its capacity by challenging TV star Michelle Hunziker, an eight year old boy and French singer Eve Angeli.

 Mark Steiger